Skip to contents

 Value

-A list of ggplot2 components suitable for adding to a plot with +, containing:
+A list of ggplot2 components suitable for adding to a plot with +, containing a ggplot2::coord_cartesian() specification and a geom_mark_shape() layer.

 Details